January 03, 2024

 “We know that a large portion of the population is focused on health and nutrition goals at the beginning of each year.
-This provides increased opportunity for us to showcase beef as a nutritious addition to dietary patterns at any life stage,” said Hannah Fuerniss, nutrition and health manager at TBC.
-“The first month of the year is a great foundation to build on as we continue to share the value that beef brings to the table for the remainder of 2022.”
+This provides an increased opportunity for us to showcase beef as a nutritious addition to dietary patterns at any life stage,” said Hannah Fuerniss, nutrition and health manager at TBC.
+“The first month of the year is a great foundation to build on as we continue to share the value that beef brings to the table.”

 TBC will share health-focused information, recipes and materials through various channels as the year kicks off, including e-newsletters, social media and the Medical Office Outreach program.
 Thanks to producers’ Beef Checkoff dollars, new this year is a heart-health brochure that will be offered as a complimentary patient education material that medical offices and consumers can order directly from TBC’s website.